 On top of all that, the best football academies require the student to provide a football CV and video clips of their games.
 In other academies the selection is even stricter, they invite athletes only if they successfully pass a football trial.
 Such trials take place during short-term soccer camps (often in summer, before the start of the season) or separately (various dates during the year).
 For example, ICEF football academy in France (Evian) always sticks to this approach for its 10-month residential program.

 This rigorous selection process may seem like a lot of hoops to go through.
 Indeed, it can involve some trouble and expense to produce good quality videos.
 However, the best academies do it for a very good reason.
 They know from experience that young players only progress if they are playing with, and studying with, others of a similar level of football ability, drive and ambition who will push each other to excel.

 In Sportlane we collaborate only with the best football academies in the world that have proven themselves for many years.
-All of the football programs presented on our website are high quality according to the criteria described in this guide.
+All of the football programs presented on our website are hof igh quality according to the criteria described in this guide.
 They will help players to significantly improve their athletic performance and give chances to establish a career at a professional level at home or abroad.
-The list of our partners include elite football academies with a higher price for education (above 40 000 usd), as well as high-quality soccer academies with a lesser fees (from 20 000 USD) that continue to bring up talented students who pursue professional contracts.
-However, if you look for short-term programs, for example, to prepare for the upcoming season or during the break, there is a plenty of soccer (football) camps as well to choose from.
+The list of our partners includes elite football academies with a higher price for education (above 40 000 USD), as well as high-quality soccer academies with a lesser fee (from 20 000 USD) that continue to bring up talented students who pursue professional contracts.
+However, if you look for short-term programs, for example, to prepare for the upcoming season or during the break, there is plenty of soccer (football) camps as well to choose from.